jamesdiacono/Replete/README.md

 Additional configuration, including [transpilation](https://github.com/jamesdiacono/Replete/issues/6), can be achieved via Replete's programmatic interface.
 See [run.js](./run.js) for an example.

 ### Browser REPL
-The browser REPL evaluates code in a browser tab.
+The browser REPL (the "WEBL") evaluates code in a browser tab.
 All modern browsers are supported.
 When multiple tabs are connected, the same code is evaluated in all tabs concurrently.

 On startup, a message like